anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Building Automation

-In building automation a typical use case exists where a detached building or the basement is equipped with sensors, actuators, and controllers, but with only limited or no connection to the central building management system.
+In building automation, a typical use case exists where a detached building or the basement is equipped with sensors, actuators, and controllers, but with only limited or no connection to the central building management system.
 This limited connectivity may exist during installation time or also during operation time.

 During the installation, for instance, a service technician collects the device-specific information from the basement network and provides them to the central building management system.